date-fns/date-fns/CONTRIBUTING.md

 ### Test build

 Build date-fns from source to test in your project.
-The ouput is equivalent to what gets published on npm with each release.
+The output is equivalent to what gets published on npm with each release.

 ```sh
 # replace {YOUR-PROJECT-PATH} with an absolute or relative path to your project root